National Television and Radio Council of the Republic of Azerbaijan: Activities

-The Council's activities are regulated by the "Regulations on the National Television and Radio Council".
-The Council is guided by the Constitution of the Republic of Azerbaijan, the laws of the Republic of Azerbaijan, decrees and orders of the President of the Republic of Azerbaijan, resolutions and orders of the Cabinet of Ministers of the Republic of Azerbaijan and the "Regulations on the National Television and Radio Council".
-The Council is funded from the state budget.
+The council is funded from the state budget.

 Members

 The Council consists of 9 members.
 Three members of the Board are appointed for two years, three for four years, and three for six years.
 Members have the right to be reappointed.
 The members of the Council elect the chairman and the vice-chairman.
-The Council is headed by the Chairman of the Council.
+The council is headed by the Chairman of the council.
 The Council determines the number of staff members of the Board, appoints its staff and creates structural units within the cost estimate.

-Functions

-Functions of the Council are as following: